pogjameschamp/expo-todo-app/README.md

 ##  Features

 - Add, edit, and delete to-dos effortlessly
-- Beautiful UI using React Native Paper
+- Responsive UI using React Native Paper
 - Swipe to delete a task with visual feedback
 - Persistent storage with AsyncStorage
 - Full-screen modals for adding/editing tasks
-- Responsive, mobile-friendly layout

 ---